 What do you want from your wisecraft?
-I don’t know about you, but from my Witchcraft, I expect results.
-In general, my Witchcraft should support an ecstatic relationship with a the world as it is, a world full of many different people, processes, and stories.
+I don’t know about you, but from mine, I expect results.
+In general, my Wisecraft should support an ecstatic relationship with the world as it is, a world full of many different people, processes, and stories.
 It should help me make meaning of mortality, of the wheel of birth and death, to borrow a Buddhist term.
 It should support me in living well, in flourishing, in becoming fully human.

 But wisecraft isn’t practiced in general.
 Which chants do I sing for that?
 Which herbs do I burn?
 A leaf is not just a leaf, you know.
 Which stories do I tell?
 To which spirits should I make offerings?
 There are so many from which to choose.
 Choice is freedom, but a sea of choices is enough to douse even the brightest flame.

 What I want from practice is an experience, a feeling, one that comes from getting lost in the singing, the burning, the storytelling, and the offering.
 In other words: time to stop haunting all the options and actually turn up at the altar.
 The magic won’t be perfect, but it will work, and it will be enough.